 Longer adjectives and adverbs ending in -ly require the use of more (more intelligent, more carefully).

-A combination of more and the -er form is not possible (He cooks more better than she).
+A combination of more and the -er form is not possible (He cooks

 The most common adjectives and adverbs that form an irregular comparative are: